diggramirez/jquerystring/README.md

-jquerystring
+jQueryString
 ============

-URL parameter getter
+Javascript URL parameter finder

 Get easy the value of a parameter from querystring with one function.<br/>
 <b>jquerystring(key, [url])</b><br/>
-where url is option, if it's not specified, the default url is taken from the address bar.
+where url is optional, if it's not specified, the default is taken from the address bar.

 exemple:
 <pre><code>var the_url = "www.url.com?param1=kalsjgwoi234kljgwoegwie";